 While a 20-gallon tank is adequate for leopard geckos of all sizes, keep in mind that you can really never go too big when it comes to how large their tank is.
 In the wild, they have unlimited amounts of space to walk around in, so if you’d like to minimize the chances of your leopard gecko trying to escape all of the time, then I recommend a larger tank than the standard 20 gallons.

-If you’d like to know the one I recommend, then check it out here on Amazon.
 But as I said, 20 gallons will do the trick for all single leopard geckos, so if watching them try to climb up the glass and escape on occasion doesn’t bother you, then 20 gallons is just fine.

 It’s Too Hot

 Aside from natural behavior, I want to now get into the reason that I feel is the most important as it can not only cause them to feel crummy but is a safety hazard to their health as well, and that’s an overly hot tank.